This Italian grape produces some truly special wines. Want to know about it? We’ve got you covered.

 Outside of Italy, Montepulciano can be found in Australia, the United States and New Zealand.

-The best Montepulciano wines are deep-colored and have ripe and powerful tannins.
+The best Montepulciano wines are deeply-pigmented with ripe and powerful tannins.
 These characteristics make it an ideal blending component alongside less hardy grape varieties.
-As a single varietal, quality Montepulciano wines have pungent aromas reminiscent of game meats, spice, pepper and earth.
+As a single varietal, quality Montepulciano wines have pungent aromas reminiscent of game meats, spice, tar, oregano, cherries and pepper.

 The most famous Montepulciano wine comes from the Montepulciano d’Abruzzo Denominazione di Origine Controllata (DOC).
 The wines have a deep, rich color, strong aromatics and a full-bodied, robust structure.
-The region had a reputation for excessively high yields, which inevitably lead the historic production of some lesser quality wines.
-Today, there are many quality producers in the region, and the best wines exhibit the grape’s naturally high acidity, tannin and alcohol.
+The region had a reputation for excessively high yields, which inevitably lead the historic production of some lesser-quality wines.
+Today, there are many quality producers in the region, and the best wines showcase the grape’s naturally high acidity, tannin and alcohol.